Japan

 Insufficient

 The CAT rates the proposed 2030 reduction target of 46% (42% excluding LULUCF credits) below 2013 levels as “Insufficient” when compared to modelled domestic emissions pathways.
-The “Almost sufficient” rating indicates that Japan’s proposed target in 2030 is not yet consistent with the 1.5°C temperature limit but could be, with moderate improvements.
-If all countries were to follow Japan’s approach, warming could be held at—but not well below—2°C.
+This rating indicates that Japan’s target in 2030 needs substantial improvements to be consistent with modelled domestic pathways limiting warming to 1.5°C. If all countries were to follow Japan’s approach, warming would reach over 2°C and up to 3°C.

 NDC target